Minimal and nearly minimal measure expansions in connected unimodular groups: Proof of the main theorems

-We remark that the same argument almost works for compact groups when $(A,B)$ is a minimal expansion pair, except that when we choose the closed subgroup $H$, we need to choose one such that we are in the short fiber scenario.
-This can be done by using Theorem~\ref{thm:toricexpander} (See Section~\ref{sec: main compact}).
+We remark that the same argument almost works for compact groups when $(A,B)$ is a minimal expansion pair, except that when we choose the closed subgroup $H$, we need to choose one such that we are in the toric transversal scenario.
+This can be done by using Theorem~\ref{thm: Torictransversal} (See Section~\ref{sec: main compact}).